RunarVestmann/pokemon-battle-simulator/README.txt

 A command that creates an executable:
     g++ -o main main.cpp ui/*.cpp logic/*.cpp data/*.cpp models/*.cpp -std=c++11

+After you've created that executable (which is called main) you run that file to see the program in action.

 The following website provides the method used during damage calculation: https://bulbapedia.bulbagarden.net/wiki/Damage